FederatedAI/FATE-Test/doc/fate_test_command.md

     *path1*

-## FATE Llmsuite
+## Llmsuite

-FATE Llmsuite is used for running a collection of FATE-Llm jobs in sequence and then evaluate them on user-specified tasks.
+Llmsuite is used for running a collection of FATE-Llm jobs in sequence and then evaluate them on user-specified tasks.
 It also allows users to compare the results of different llm jobs.

 ### command options